-You should cold stratify all seeds, but you will only plant the fifth "back up" ecotype in the field if not enough seedlings are available from one of the other ecotypes.
-You will need 5 plants from each of 4 ecotypes to plant in each of your plots.
-Be sure to keep seeds from one ecotype together and labeled!
+You should cold stratify and germinate all seeds, but you will only plant the fifth "back up" ecotype in the field if not enough seedlings are available from one of the other ecotypes.
+You will need 5 plants from each of 4 ecotypes to plant in each plot (only one plot is required).
+Be sure to keep seeds from each ecotype labeled at every step!